didiersmith/steve/chapters/a-plaything-for-the-gods.md

 "Steve," he said.
 "They're computer programs.
 They're not people.
 You know what you need to do."

 Steve nodded and left his office.
-Murdoch lit another cigarette and turned back to the screen, to monitor Steve's progress.
+Murdoch lit another cigarette and turned back to the screen to monitor Steve's progress.

 A few minutes later, every reproductive-aged male in the kid's vicinity dropped dead.
 Murdoch smiled.

 The sim sped up.
-Good.
 The kid took advantage of the lack of males to repopulate his village and the surrounding regions.
 Excellent.

-Murdoch watched closely over the next few weeks as generations came and went.
+Murdoch watched with interest over the next few weeks as generations came and went.
 Whatever genes were involved in playability, they were brittle.
 Most of the descendants weren't playable.
 The trait seemed to come with costs - playable characters tended to get stuck in strange, pathological thought loops that interfered with their reproductive ability.
 On the plus side, they seemed marginally smarter than the non-playable characters.
 From an evolutionary perspective, the trait was roughly neutral.
 That meant Steve had to help it along.

 Everywhere the trait spread, Steve advanced a front of death.
 Breeding age males dropped dead by the thousands.
 Apes who weren't showing signs of playability by one year of age were ruthlessly culled.
 The ape population of StevieNix plummeted, and Murdoch began to worry about the loss of genetic diversity in other domains.
 Eventually, after generations of destruction, playability reached one percent of the population.
 Then ten, then twenty.
 Finally, at thirty percent, Murdoch stepped in.

 "Thirty percent will do us just fine, Steve."

 "I can get it higher!"
-Steve responded.
+Steve said.

 Murdoch looked at him in surprise.
 The mild-mannered creator who'd been so reluctant to kill the villagers just a few weeks ago, had become so focused on the task that he'd turned into a bit of a psycho.

 "I'm sure you can, lad.
 But we can't have everyone be a navel-gazing thought hamster, can we?"

 Steve blushed.
-He must have known about the pathological thought loops as well.

-"Thirty percent is perfect", Murdoch reiterated.
+"Thirty percent is perfect," Murdoch reiterated.
 "It's time to move on.
 The alignment team is waiting."